 COVID-19: Safe Travel Guidance

-The Louisiana Department of Health (LDH) and the Centers for Disease Control and Prevention (CDC) recommend delaying all travel until persons are fully vaccinated.
-While vaccination efforts are underway, safe travel is of utmost importance to prevent introduction of variant strains into Louisiana — particularly because travel itself (especially the use of shared spaces in planes, buses, railways or boats) can increase a person's chance of spreading and/or infecting themselves with COVID-19.
+The Louisiana Department of Health (LDH) and the Centers for Disease Control and Prevention (CDC) recommend delaying all travel until persons are up to date with their COVID-19 vaccines.
+While vaccination efforts are underway, safe travel is of utmost importance particularly because travel itself (especially the use of shared spaces in planes, buses, railways or boats) can increase a person's chance of spreading and/or becoming ill with COVID-19.

-- All travelers should follow CDC Travel Guidance for Domestic Travel and International Travel, as well as follow state and local guidance including CDC public health recommendations.
+- All travelers should follow CDC Travel Guidance for Domestic Travel and International Travel, as well as follow state and local guidance and CDC public health recommendations.

 - Masks are required for travelers 2 years of age or older and should be worn over the nose and mouth in indoor areas of public transportation (including airplanes) and indoors in US transportation hubs (including airports).

 - Non-US citizens need to show proof of vaccination before travel by air to the United States.